 Where will power lie in Scottish councils?

-Labour did not completely rule out coalition deals with the Conservatives to run Scottish councils.
+Labour did not completely rule out the possibility of local deals with the Conservatives to run councils before the election.

 But the notion that local deals between Labour and the Conservatives were possible should not come as a complete shock.

 In 2012, Labour and the Conservatives struck a deal to run Stirling - even though this kept the SNP, the largest local group, out of power.

 However, across Scotland the process of forming administrations is taking time.

 In Glasgow, an SNP minority administration is expected to take office on Thursday, while in Dundee the SNP have reached a deal with an independent councillor to govern together.

 But in Edinburgh there's uncertainty.
 Locally Labour gave an unambiguous commitment that it would not do deals with the Conservatives - matching a promise made by the SNP.